Headed to the Mile High City and planning to spend just one day in Denver? Follow this Denver itinerary for all the top sights and best eats!

 Although you’ll wanna stay a few days to devour everything in sight – I promise!

 Before planning out this Denver itinerary, I honestly had zero clue as to how hip of a city it is.
-I kinda expected it to feel a bit like Portland, Oregon (which is one of my PNW faves), but was blown away by all the color and charm.
+I kinda expected it to feel a bit like Portland, Oregon (which is one of my PNW faves) and maybe even Austin, Texas (just a little bit), but was blown away by all the color and charm.
 AND the food!

 I actually visited a friend who lives in Denver a few years ago, but with all the day trips we took, I hardly had any time to actually explore within the city limits!
 This time around, I made sure to devote at least one day in Denver.